banner

 what are ankylosing spondylitis symptoms:

-• Fever: A systemic symptom of the underlying inflammation.
+• Fever: A systemic response to inflammation.

 • Arthritis in the Hips: Joint involvement leading to additional pain and mobility issues.